The moving finger writes…

 Welcome to the website, which introduces you to my writing and some of the things that inspire me.
 Please feel free to join in and contact me.
 The more the merrier…

 Peter Bromley is an award-winning author who has published non-fiction, short stories and literary novels.
-He has won a number of prizes for his short fiction and has the recipient of a New Writing North bursary.
+He has won a number of prizes for his short fiction and was the recipient of a New Writing North bursary.
 His background was in environmental and cultural conservation before moving into fiction.

 About